 Always clearly label your game even if you tell yourself confidently: “Oh, I’ll remember they’re pheasant breasts.”
 It saves you from cooking up the wrong meat and game will look very different once it’s frozen.
 Particularly if you’ve made a game casserole.
 Write down what the game is and how much it feeds; for example four pheasant breasts, venison casserole for six.
 Use a good, indelible marker pen and proper freezer labels – ordinary labels won’t stick for long.

-Along with name and the number of items, make sure the date is also included on the label, again you run the risk of disaster if you have to start guessing at how long your frozen goods have indeed been frozen.
-Cameron Sinclair-Parry, owner and director of Colstoun Cookery School stresses that everything put into the freezer should be used within a year, he says: “After a year there is no stopping the freezer burn and the degradation of the meat – you will certainly start losing the taste.”
+Along with name and the number of items, make sure the date is also included on the label.
+You don’t want to guess how old your frozen pheasant is.
+Cameron Sinclair-Parry, owner and director of Colstoun Cookery School stresses that everything put into the freezer should be used within a year: “After a year there is no stopping the freezer burn and the degradation of the meat – you will certainly start losing the taste.”

 Further tips for freezing game

 - When freezing game first prepare it to the condition in which you will be taking it to the kitchen.
 Pluck and draw it to an “oven-ready” state for roasting, taking care to remove any damaged or bloody meat.
 Alternatively, you can bulk pack game bird breasts and legs.
 Some cooks recommend you skin and cut out the whole breasts on the bone, as the breast meat keeps better that way.